lluppesms/activate.cicd.course/Labs/yml/01_Starter/readme.md

 The previously created pipeline was very basic.
 It does not contain much more than a one-line script that prints out `Hello World` and a multi-line script that prints out two lines with very basic echo commands.

-Let us now have a deeper look into the output of your pipeline.
+Let's now have a deeper look into the output of your pipeline.

 1. Click on `Pipelines` > `Pipelines`
 1. Click on your pipeline in `Recently run pipelines`